wazuh/wazuh-documentation/source/user-manual/capabilities/key-polling.rst

 ------------
 This module allows to retrieve the agent information from an external database, like MySQL or any database engine, for registering it to the ``client.keys`` file.

 To do this, it is necessary to create a binary or script in any language that can be integrated into your database engine and thus request the agents information.
-It's necesary to have the ``ossec-authd`` daemon running.
+The ``ossec-authd`` daemon must be running.

 Below you can see the flow diagram: